aio-libs/janus/README.rst

 janus
 =====

-Mixed sync-async queue, supposed to use for communicating between classic synchronous (threaded) code and asynchronous (in terms of asyncio_) one.
+Mixed sync-async queue, supposed to be used for communicating between classic synchronous (threaded) code and asynchronous (in terms of asyncio_) one.